dandes3/nachos/userprog/README.txt

    (3) On Exec call with arguments:
-       - To exec with arguments, we execute the exec call, and when it has created the new thread it will then pull the arguments into kernel memory using teh CopyExecArgs function.
+       - To exec with arguments, we execute the exec call, and when it has created the new thread it will then pull the arguments into kernel memory using the CopyExecArgs function.
 The exec-ing thread will then fork the new thread to execThread with a pointer to the buffer containing the exec arguments in kernel memory.
 In the execThread method, the new thread will then restore its page table and registers like in the normal exec, but will then